Nitish313/watchnationpro/_posts/2018-01-12-Styles-of-writing.md

 * Advertisement
 * Recommendation letter

+You can find persuasive style of writing where the writer is wanting you to take some action because of the content like a sale of a product, or give job or influence the voters to vote for them.
+If you are finding that you are trying to be persuaded while reading a piece of content, then you can know that you have just witnessed a persuasive style of writing.

 ### Narrative Writing Style

 The narrative style of writing is used in a longer piece of writing, whether it is fiction or non-fiction.
 You will be trying to construct and communicate a story with characters, conflict, and settings.
 You are trying to cover essential information, at the same time, you are trying to narrate the entire event in your writing.